tian3rd/30ANUShortGuide/School Days.md

 - Got up late and rode to school
 - 11-12: Math lecture @Ll
 - 12-1: Tertiary to work tour only to find that all of the tech companies in Canberra require the PR or citizenship.
 Later after chatting with friends there is a skill to avoid it by not asking about it first.
 Unless the recruiters talk about it first, you don't talk about it or you will throw them a hard choice to them and offer them an excuse to turn you down.
+The other thing is that it's an option to study online for cloud-based technologies from Amazon or Microsoft to get certificates to add to the resumes.
+Fact is that it's possible to get a job offer with fluent English communications, solid backgrounds, relevant projects/experience and the passion about the role as early as the immigration department processing my PR application.
+It's probable to get a shot at the start-ups with the same requirements except for the citizenship/PR restrictions.
+So do my work   and focus on the career ambitions, improve the things I can improve and leave the rest to worry in the dreams only.
 - 1.30-3: Math workshop/tutorial @HN1.27
 - 3-5: COMP study group meeting on the 4th floor @Chifley
 - 5-7.30: Standing chat between friends out the library. ; )